 A two-pronged approach is necessary for treatment of cluster headaches: aborting an attack and preventing future attacks.

-To stop at least subdue an attack in progress, you may take oxygen through a face mask.
-Your doctor may also prescribe a nasal spray called sumatriptan (Imitrex) to relieve the severe pain of a cluster headache.
-Sumatriptan is a selective serotonin receptor agonist -- a medication that causes blood vessels in the brain to constrict, thereby relieving pain.
+To stop or at least subdue an attack in progress, you may be given high-dose oxygen therapy through a face mask for 15 to 20 minutes.
+Your doctor may also prescribe a nasal spray called sumatriptan to relieve the severe pain of a cluster headache.
+Sumatriptan is a selective serotonin receptor agonist.
+This medicine causes blood vessels in the brain to constrict, thereby relieving pain.

-The second part of cluster headache treatment is to prevent recurrent attacks by using daily medication.
-Several medications are used to prevent cluster headache attacks:
+The second part of cluster headache treatment is to prevent recurrent attacks by using daily medicine.
+Several medicines are used to prevent cluster headache attacks:

 Prednisone.
-A steroid medication that reduces inflammation and swelling.
+A steroid that reduces inflammation and swelling.